Monsoon fevers - Do s & Don'ts

 - Boost Immunity with Nutritious Foods: Consume a balanced diet rich in vitamins and minerals to boost your immune system.
 Include foods like citrus fruits, green leafy vegetables, yogurt, and nuts in your diet.

-- Stay Dry and Warm: Getting wet in the rain might seem fun, but it can lead to a weakened immune system.
+- Stay Dry and Warm: While getting wet in the rain might seem fun, it can actually lead to a weakened immune system.
 Always carry an umbrella or raincoat to protect yourself from getting drenched.
-After getting wet, change into dry clothes as soon as possible to prevent colds and flu.
+And remember, after getting wet, change into dry clothes as soon as possible to prevent colds and flu.

 - Stay Informed: Keep yourself updated on weather forecasts and any outbreak of diseases in your area.
 This information can help you take necessary precautions and stay safe during the monsoon season.